 Entry-level civil engineers typically start at $77,000 annually, but they can quickly earn $85,000 — A civil engineer typically earns between $60,000 and $150,000 annually, with a median salary of $94,000.
 To answer "what do civil engineers make," you have to evaluate experience, the industry, the projects, the company, and even the location of the firm.

 Job outlook for civil engineers

-According to the United States Bureau of Labor Statistics, the projected job growth for civil engineers from 2014 to 2024 is eight percent, which is considered average growth compared to other US industries.
-There's expected to be an additional 23,600 jobs in the market, increasing the current industry total from 281,400.
-This is good news for candidates considering entering the civil engineering field, as there will be plenty of job opportunities across the country once they finish their education.
+According to the United States Bureau of Labor Statistics, the projected job growth for civil engineers from 2019 to 2029 is two percent, which is considered below average growth compared to other US industries.
+There's expected to be an additional 5,500 jobs in the market, increasing the current industry total from 334,770.
+This is good news for candidates considering entering the civil engineering field, as there will be job opportunities across the country once they finish their education.

 There are multiple specializations that civil engineers can choose from once they have a few years of experience in the field.
 These include land development, transportation, and road/highway management.
 This allows them to focus on something they're passionate about and make improvements to a more niche market.

 Other civil engineers become structural engineers or senior civil engineers.
 They might manage a team of civil engineers or lead a major project from blueprint through completion.
 Some companies might want their senior civil engineers to have a Master's degree or for their candidates to have relevant leadership and communication skills.
 If this is the case, ask about tuition reimbursement opportunities to grow your knowledge base within the company.